 Pharmacy Information for Members

-Some medicines are paid for directly by the State of Oregon, not by Advanced Health.
+- Some medicines are paid for directly by the State of Oregon, not by Advanced Health.
 These are medicines that are used to treat mental health conditions, such as antidepressants.
-If a medicine is paid for by the State, you may have a $1 or $3 copay to pick up your prescription at the pharmacy.

-Please contact Advanced Health Customer Service at (541) 269-7400 if you have any questions or need assistance.
+- Please contact Advanced Health Member Services at (541) 269-7400 if you have any questions or need assistance.

 **It is important that we discard prescriptions and over-the-counter medications correctly.
-Medicine that is not properly disposed of may end up in our water supply.
 Having unused or expired medicine around your house can also lead to accidental poisoning and can be harmful to children or teens.
 So please take a moment to go through your medicine cabinet and get rid of any medication that you do not take any more or that is expired.
-DO NOT FLUSH THE MEDICATIONS!!
-Take the unused or expired medications to a local drug disposal site. (see attached list) There is likely one near where you live.
-If you cannot find a local drug disposal site, discard the medication as outlined by the Environmental Protection Agency in the attached step by step procedure.
+Take the unused or expired medications to a local drug disposal site (see the Drug Take Back Sites list below).
+There is likely one near where you live.
+If there are no drop boxes or other safe disposal sites near you, the FDA recommends mixing unused medications in with used coffee grounds and throwing it out or flushing it down the toilet.
+(Please see the EPA step by step procedure below)

 - Drug Take Back Sites

 - Stay Safe Oregon Website

 - BAH – HOW TO DISPOSE OF SHARPS CONTAINERS